 \subsection{Upper Bound on the Total Coverage Gap}

 We begin by defining the total coverage gap as follows. \begin{definition}[Total coverage gap] The expected coverage gap across all possible values $\alpha \in [0, 1]$ given by

-with $p(\alpha)$ being the uniform distribution in $[0, 1]$. \end{definition} As we show below, the total coverage gap between $P$ and $Q$ is upper bounded by a weighted CDF distance and the 1-Wassertein distance between them, $W_1(P, Q).$
+with $p(\alpha)$ being the uniform distribution in $[0, 1]$. \end{definition} The following result establishes that the total coverage gap between $P$ and $Q$ is upper bounded by a weighted CDF distance and the 1-Wasserstein distance between them, $W_1(P, Q).$